saifulislam88/kubernetes/G.🚀Kubernetes Storage Management Objects/Q.Insight Questions/Where is a container’s **writable image layer** stored on Kubernetes nodes if don't declare any volume type?.md

 ### Where is a container’s **writable image layer** stored on Kubernetes nodes if don't declare any volume type?

-> **Interviewer:** Is there one universal filesystem path for a container’s writable layer on Kubernetes nodes?
+> Is there one universal filesystem path for a container’s writable layer on Kubernetes nodes?
 > **Answer:** **No.** It depends on the **container runtime** (containerd, Docker, CRI-O) and its configuration.

 ---